sagilo/on-air/README.md

 The application is based over [this MS Graph training](https://github.com/microsoftgraph/msgraph-training-nodeexpressapp)

 ## Other solutions
-[Isaac Levin](https://github.com/isaacrlevin) has a [similar application](https://github.com/isaacrlevin/PresenceLight) for Windows which works with Philips Hue
+[Isaac Levin](https://github.com/isaacrlevin) has a [similar WPF project](https://github.com/isaacrlevin/PresenceLight) for Windows which works with Philips Hue